What is a 403 error and how can you fix it?

 1. Double-check the URL – It’s easy to mistype a URL, so simply retyping may fix the 403 error.

 2. Clear your cache and cookies – You’ve likely heard the terms cache and cookies, but you should know that they play specific and different roles.
 Think of a cookie as leaving crumbs or tiny bits of information about where you’ve been on a site, what you like on the site, etc. The cache is more about speed since its purpose is to make loading time faster.
-An added benefit to clearing cache is that it may also improve your overall internet speed.
+An added benefit to clearing your cache is that it may also improve your overall internet speed.

 3. Give it some time – Visit other sites, get a cup of coffee or go for a walk.
 Allowing some time to go by may reveal that the 403 error was nothing more than in-progress website updates.
 Those updates are generally made as quickly as possible to minimize disruption.